-Along with the above mentioned B12, B9 belongs to the group of B vitamins -making it a water-soluble vitamin- and is crucial for proper brain function and mental or emotional health.
+Along with the above-mentioned B12, B9 belongs to the group of B vitamins -making it a water-soluble vitamin- and is crucial for proper brain function and mental or emotional health.
 Moreover, it plays an important role when it comes to pregnant women.
 More specifically, deficiency during pregnancy is linked to birth defects and all women are encouraged to take folic acid supplements before and after their pregnancy.
 Foods that contain high amounts of it are legumes, asparagus, eggs and leafy greens.

 Something you probably didn't know: Since 1998, the FDA has required the addition of folic acid to enriched breads, cereals, flours, corn meals, pastas, rice, and other grain products.
-The stated goal was reduction in rates of neural tube defects in newborns.
+The stated goal was the reduction in rates of neural tube defects in newborns.

 What If I Don't Like Healthy Food?

-A lot of people think that a healthy nutrition means eating only fruits, vegetables and steamed, boring foods.
+A lot of people think that healthy nutrition means eating only fruits, vegetables and steamed, boring foods.
 However, that's far from the truth.
 In reality, it's all about striking the right balance.
-You can eat cake and chocolate and still remain healthy - you just shouldn't eat sweets everyday.
+You can eat cake and chocolate and still remain healthy - you just shouldn't eat sweets every day.
 What is really important, is that you make sure you get your daily dose of vitamins (and exercise at least three to four times a week too!).
 Personally, I have a history of struggling with my eating habits.
 In the past, there had been numerous times when I didn't eat any fruits, vegetables or in general nutritious foods for days in a row.
 Of course, that resulted in me being tired, weak and moody most of the time; what prevented my body from completely crumbling down were the I had been taking, which I still find extremely valuable for anyone who struggles with malnutrition, has just started improving their eating habits and even for those who already follow a healthy diet in order to ensure they receive daily all the necessary amount of vitamins. vitamin supplements

 Do You Try to Eat Healthy and Take Your Daily Dose of Vitamins?